 Providers may refer members to ICM by calling 1.800.440.5071 x2024, or by faxing in a completed ICM Referral Form.

-The Medical Economics and Quality Management department is responsible for data reporting, data analysis, clinical evaluation of health outcomes, and implementation of provider interventions focused on improving the health of the members we serve.
-The Medical Economics team conducts and analyzes various health measure reporting, which includes HEDIS® and other quality measures.
+The Population Health Management department is responsible for data reporting, data analysis, clinical evaluation of health outcomes, and implementation of provider interventions focused on improving the health of the members we serve.
+The Population Health team conducts and analyzes various health measure reporting, which includes HEDIS® and other quality measures.

 The Quality Management (QM) team is responsible for the implementation of the CHNCT QM Program, accreditation activities, and appeals and grievances.
-The QM team collaborates with the Medical Economics team to:
+The QM team collaborates with the Population Health team to:

 The Community Practice Transformation Program staff assists primary care practices with their applications to the PCMH and/or DSS Glide Path programs to become PCMH recognized practices.